mkavulich/ccpp-doc/CCPPtechnical/source/CCPPDebug.rst

   .. _codeblockends:

-    Further, the UFS models run a subset of physics inside the dynamical core (“:term:`fast physics`”), for which the host model data is stored inside the dynamical core and cannot be shared with the traditional (“:term`slow<slow physics>`”) physics.
+    Further, the UFS models run a subset of physics inside the dynamical core (“:term:`fast physics`”), for which the host model data is stored inside the dynamical core and cannot be shared with the traditional (“:term:`slow<slow physics>`”) physics.
 As such, different debugging schemes are required for the ``fast_physics`` group.

 ============================================